 In this position, you will install new telephone lines in different areas throughout your company’s district.
 You may be on-call to come repair telephone lines if there are any thunderstorms, hurricanes, or other natural disasters that tear them down.

 Installers and repairers make the most because of the technical nature of their position working with fiber optics.
 There is also the danger aspect of working with power lines which requires strategic tactics and extensive training to do it safely.
+If you need to finance classes for this training, look into personal loans or title loans in Washington to front the cost before you find a job in the trade.

 Electrical and Electronics Installers and Repairers